On Air Now

 Radio X Chilled with Sarah Gosling 10pm - 1am

 Richard Ashcroft and co released their third, iconic studio album on 29th September 1997.
 But do you know everything there is to know about the seminal record?

-Richard Ashcroft claims his original plan was to release the songs he wrote for Urban Hymns under his own name, but he lost his bottle and was “fearful” of going it alone.
+Richard Ashcroft claims his original plan was to release the songs he wrote for Urban Hymns under his own name, but he was “fearful” of going it alone.

 Following an an acrimonious split after they released their A Northern Soul (1995) album, Ashcroft reformed the group with Simon Tong on guitar in 1996.
-But when recording started on the new album, he soon realised he needed Nick McCabe’s unique style on guitar to complete The Verve’s sound.
-Tong remained on guitar, keyboard and organ, turning the band into a five-piece.
+But when recording started on the new record, he soon realised he needed original guitarist Nick McCabe’s unique style on guitar to complete The Verve’s sound.
+Tong still remained on guitar, keyboard and organ, turning the band into a five-piece.